Video Auditions are accepted on a rolling basis. Applicants who submit video auditions are automatically considered for scholarship.

 Students entering the Bachelor of Music program are required to submit an audition video or composition portfolio.
-Placement exams are not required, however, we recommend that all entering B.M. students take the placement exams so you can be placed in a class appropriate to your skill level.
+Placement evaluations are not required, however, we recommend that all entering B.M. students take the placement evaluations so you can be placed in a class appropriate to your skill level.

 Master of Arts in Music

-Students entering the Master of Arts in Music program studying Music History and Music Education are not required to audition but are required to take the graduate level placement exams.
+Students entering the Master of Arts in Music program studying Music History and Music Education are not required to audition but are required to take the graduate level placement evaluations.

-Master of Arts students studying Composition are required to submit a composition portfolio and take the graduate level placement exams.
+Master of Arts students studying Composition are required to submit a composition portfolio and take the graduate level placement evaluations.

 Master of Music

-Students entering the Master of Music Program are required to submit an audition video and take the graduate level placement exams.
+Students entering the Master of Music Program are required to submit an audition video and take the graduate level placement evaluations.